mrfarhanakram/FAPEX/README.md

 #### Assumptions
 1. Works only for Classic and Interactive Reports
-2. In case of pagination, FAPAX will work only for current Page
+2. In case of pagination, FAPEX will work only for current Page

 #### Functions